-Remarkably, GLUE! not only reduces the instantiation time, but also the instantiation complexity, since the creation, configuration and assignment of external tool instances can semi-automatically be made as part of a single VLE activity (i.e. the educator decides when to create and configure instances within the VLE interface, but these instances are transparently assigned to VLE groups).
-As an example, with GLUE! the creation, configuration and assignment of the 28 Google Documents instances in AN-2011 for the predefined groups in the first level of the pyramid demanded educators only 10 interactions with the Moodle interface: to add a new Moodle activity, namely gluelet; to set a name for the activity; to set a description for the activity; to select the external tool (Google Documents) from a list; to select the group mode ("separate groups"); to click on the "save and continue" button; to set the title for the Google Documents instances; to click on "upload file"; to actually select an initial file; and to click on the "apply to all" button.
-Extended details about the instantiation process of this collaborative learning situation with GLUE! are provided in [Ala12c].
+Remarkably, GLUE! not only reduces the instantiation time, but also the instantiation complexity, since the creation, configuration and assignment of external tool instances can semiautomatically be made as part of a single VLE activity (i.e. the educator decides when to create and configure instances within the VLE interface, but these instances are transparently assigned to VLE groups).
+As an example, with GLUE! the creation, configuration and assignment of the 28 Google Documents instances in AN-2011 for the predefined groups in the first level of the pyramid demanded educators only 10 interactions with the Moodle interface: to add a new Moodle activity, namely gluelet; to set a name for the activity; to set a description for the activity; to select the external tool (Google Documents) from a list; to select the group mode ("separate groups"); to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the Google Documents instances; to click on the "save and continue" button; to set the title for the soluborative learning situation with GLUE! are provided in [Ala12c].
 In contrast, without GLUE!, 11 interactions with Google Documents (two to upload a file, three to set a title, five to change the sharing permissions, and one to copy the URL) and 6 interactions with Moodle (to add a new "link to a file or web site" resource; to set the name; to set the description; to paste the URL; to select a grouping; and to click on "save and display"), were required for each of the 28 instances, yielding a total of 476 interactions.
 Therefore, without GLUE!, the instantiation of this collaborative activity becomes a very cumbersome and error prone process.